rdavid1099/slack_msgr/README.md

     fallback: "This is an attachment's fallback"
   }]
 })
-# Sends a message with an attachment as a user with the username 'testing'
+# Sends a message with an attachment using the oauth token configured for :bot as a user with the username 'testing'
 ```

 ## License